IDGCaptainRussia94/Terraria-SGAmod/README.md

 -A bug involving going over the max Electric Charge if you were on a recharge delay

+-Jarate Shurikens only using 5 at a time instead of 5

--And oversight that caused the player to get sent back to the overworld from a dimension if they survived a fatal blow, they now only get sent back if they die
+-An oversight that caused the player to get sent back to the overworld from a dimension if they survived a fatal blow, they now only get sent back if they die

 -Removed unneeded leftover code off the Corrupted Tome that might have messed up the weapon (IE an accidental alt fire ability)

+-Removed Obsidian Rose code from the Ragnarok Potion (this was unintended left over code)

 -An oversight where the Cosmic Grasp wasn't creating explosions in the proper locations

 -A few errors and missing things from the Prismal Ore tile

+-An oversight on the Dank Crate that prevented Novus Ore from being obtained

--FIxed Photosyte not being able to be placed due to having no use style
+-Photosyte not being able to be placed due to having no use style

+-A bug relating to Nightmare Mode not dropping extra loot

 -Contagion's Item sprite facing the wrong way

+-Pickaxes and Drills having wrong balance (Virulent Pickaxe was so slow!), Virulent Drill having knockback

 -Some debuffs that shouldn't be nurse "heal"able

+-The Strange Portal 'turning' to face the player

 -Spelling mistakes